Terry McEachern Professional of the Year Award

 Pat Richey Best Article of the Year Award

-In 2013, the ACUIA Board renamed this award the “Pat Richey Best Article of the Year Award” to honor Pat’s commitment to the ACUIA, the Internal Audit profession, and the internal audit standards through her countless article submissions to The Audit Report magazine.
-Over the years, Pat volunteered with the ACUIA in many capacities, including as a Board member, a Regional Director, and a Chapter Coordinator, as well as mentoring fellow auditors.
+In 2013, the ACUARP Board renamed this award the “Pat Richey Best Article of the Year Award” to honor Pat’s commitment to the ACUARP, the Internal Audit profession, and the internal audit standards through her countless article submissions to The Audit Report magazine.
+Over the years, Pat volunteered with the ACUARP in many capacities, including as a Board member, a Regional Director, and a Chapter Coordinator, as well as mentoring fellow auditors.

 The criteria used to evaluate the articles includes: